odinuv/web/articles/programming/git.md

 a *repository*. *Git* is such system.
 But there are other systems ([SVN](https://subversion.apache.org/), [Mercurial](https://www.mercurial-scm.org/)) and they work similarly.

+Version control systems also allow *branching* of the code.
+It is useful for implementation of independent features.
+It means that from a certain point, you can have two (or more) alternative versions of your software.
+You can than choose to *merge* those branches into the main one or remove unused ones.

 Another reason to use Git is that after some time, the size of projects you are going to work on will grow out of the scope of one person.
 The need to share changes in source code made by many programmers in **parallel** will make any other type of file exchange chaotic.

 Advantage of using VCS:
+- sharing your source code among computers which you use (you can work from home and from your workplace and you do not need to carry the files on a flash drive)
 - sharing source code in team
 - ability to branch source code and work on different features in parallel
 - tracking history of changes